erikdubois/Aureola/README.md

 # OVERVIEW OF THE CURRENT COLLECTION

-The most recent conky come first
+The most recent conky comes first.

 # Aureola - Netsense